RWS/Sdl-studio-powershell-toolkit/README.md

 e.g. `C:\users\{your_user_name}\Documents\windowspowershell`
 3. Ensure you have rights to run the script.
 You may first need to enter the following command:
 `Set-ExecutionPolicy remotesigned`
+4. Ensure the StudioVersion from the `Sample_Roundtrip` file matches the Trados Studio version you are using
 4. Run your script: type `.\Sample_Roundtrip` and press enter

 ## Modules usage
-1. Ensure to import the `ToolkitInitializer` Modules
-2. Ensure that the default StudioVersion from the Import-ToolkitModules matches your Trados Studio version
+1. Ensure that the default StudioVersion from the `ToolkitInitializer.psm1` is set to the Trados Studio version you are using
+2. Import the `ToolkitInitializer` module
 3. Call the Import-ToolkitModules with your StudioVersion or with no paramter if the default StudioVersion paramter was set.
-4. Use all the available functions.
+4. All the functions from the Trados Studio Toolkit are available to use.

 ## Functions Available
 | Command | Definition |